-Filspari (sparsentan) is a first-of-its-kind once-daily, oral non-immunosuppressive therapy indicated for reducing urine protein levels (proteinuria) in adults with primary immunoglobulin A nephropathy (IgAN), who are at risk of rapid disease worsening with usually a urine protein-to-creatinine ratio (UPCR) equal to or more than 1.5g/g.
-IgAN is a progressive kidney disease.
+Filspari (sparsentan) is indicated for reducing urine protein levels (proteinuria) in adults with primary immunoglobulin A nephropathy (IgAN), who are at risk of rapid disease worsening with a urine protein-to-creatinine ratio (UPCR) equal to or more than 1.5g/g.

-In September 2021, Travere granted Vifor Pharma (now CSL Vifor), a Swiss pharmaceutical company, the licence to commercially develop sparsentan in Europe, Australia, and New Zealand.
+In September 2021, Travere granted Vifor Pharma (now CSL Vifor), a Swiss pharmaceutical company, the licence to commercially develop sparsentan in Europe, Australia and New Zealand.
 Meanwhile, Travere maintained the rights to sparsentan in the US and the rest of the world.

 Filspari is available as 200mg and 400mg white to off-white, film-coated, modified oval tablets.

-Regulatory approval for Filspari
+Regulatory approvals for Filspari

 IgA nephropathy causes and symptoms

-Additional indications of IgAN include swelling, pain in one or both sides of the back below the ribs, recurrent upper respiratory infections, intestinal disease, swelling (oedema) in hands and feet, low fever, and elevated blood pressure.
+Additional indications of IgAN include swelling, pain in one or both sides of the back below the ribs, recurrent upper respiratory infections, intestinal disease, swelling (oedema) in hands and feet, low fever and elevated blood pressure.

 The symptoms of IgAN may not appear in the early years and can go unnoticed for many years.
 Symptoms most often appear before the age of 40 years.